Modeling Censored Mobility Demand through Quantile Regression Neural Networks: Experiments for Demonstrating the Advantages of Censored Quantile Regression

 For each $\varepsilon^{(j)}$, $j=1,2,3$, we generate a synthetic dataset by independently drawing $N = 1000$ samples from $\varepsilon^{(j)}$ and $\vec{x}$, where

 We then also compute the corresponding $y^{*}$ and $y$, and obtain that approximately $30\%$ of the observations $y_1^{(j)}, \dots, y_N^{(j)}$ are censored.
-Further, for each $\theta$, \Vref{tab:censlvl} provides the percent of zeros among the conditional quantiles $q_{\theta}(y_1^{(j)} | \vec{x}_1^{(j)}), \dots, q_{\theta}(y_N^{(j)} | \vec{x}_N^{(j)})$.
+Further, for each $\theta$, \tabref{tab:censlvl} provides the percent of zeros among the conditional quantiles $q_{1,\theta}(y_1^{(j)} | \vec{x}_1^{(j)}), \dots, q_{N,\theta}(y_N^{(j)} | \vec{x}_N^{(j)})$.
 The most challenging cases to model are those with $\theta = 0.05$, where the conditional quantiles are particularly prone to censorship.

 For each $j=1,2,3$, we fix train, test and validation sets by randomly partitioning the $j$'th dataset as $62\%:15\%:33\%$, respectively.
-To model the $\theta$'th quantile, we use several Neural Networks (NNs), each consisting of a single neuron with activation function $\eta$.
-Namely, each NN takes as input $\vec{x}$ and outputs
+To model the $\theta$'th quantile, we use several Neural Networks (NNs), each consisting of a single layer with activation function $\eta$.
+Namely, each NN takes as input $\vec{x}$ and outputs either